 “Where are you going?”
 I asked him.
 I was feeling nonplussed.
 My mind was going a mile a minute.
 Isn’t he supposed to be dead, it kept whispering to me.

-“Well, to be honest, I’m not sure,” he said, rubbing has hand over his hair in a way that was instantly familiar to me.
+“Well, to be honest, I’m not sure,” he said, rubbing his hand over his hair in a way that was instantly familiar to me.
 I felt a wave of affectionate nostalgia.
-Mike Brady, I thought.
+Mike Brady!
+I thought.

 “Do you know where you are?”
 I asked him, meaning, did he know what town he was in.

 “Is there any reason I shouldn’t?” he asked me, and his voice was so rueful and so familiar, it made me laugh.